 Plitvice Lakes Day Tour

 One of Europe's most celebrated National Parks, Plitvice's 16 lakes linked by roaring cascades is a must on any Croatia itinerary.
-Because it's a healthy 3-hour drive from Split, booking an organised tour is the only feasible way to go.
+It's a healthy 3-hour drive from Split and then you must find parking and find your way around.
+I recommend booking an organised tour.
 More.